Are you in hardship and need to sell your property?

 · Seller decides price for listing based on a brokers price opinion.

-· Seller must prove hardship and inability to continue to pay in the very short future
+· Seller must prove hardship and inability to continue to pay the mortgage

 · Loss mitigation departments take care of these processes inside the bank and they require sometime to approve and get the approval from investors linked to that mortgage.